mapbox/mapbox.js/STYLE.md

               box-shadow:inset 0 1px 3px rgba(0,0,0,0.15);
     }

-When a zoom control is out of range a class name of `.zoomdisabled` The following css applied:
+When a zoom control is out of range a class name of `.zoomdisabled` The following CSS applied:

     .zoomdisabled {
         background-color:#eee;